ashwinkpes/Telemetry/README.md

 1. Set Telemetry.DAL as startup project in visual studio.
 2. Go to file TemporaryDbContextFactory and replace the connection string as per your SQL server.
-3. Navigae in command prompt to the Telemetry.DAl folder and Run "dotnet ef database update".
+3. Navigate in command prompt to the Telemetry.DAl folder and Run <b>"dotnet ef database update"</b>.
 4. This should have created the Database and added the required tables in SQL Server.
 5. Now set Telemetry.API as startup project.
 6. Go to appsettings.Development.JSON and replace the ConnectionStrings:TeleMetry to the same connection string given in step 2.